ptsteadman/notebook/stories/summer-of-entropy.md

 He read more about Elkie on his phone: it was unclear if she was 'connected' with the rooftop event.
-She had asked a bartender to point out the eastern ledge of the roof.
+She had asked a bartender to point out the eastern ledge.

-People were posting Elkie's wall, asking for the contact information of her family.
+People were posting on Elkie's Facebook wall, asking for the contact information of her family.

 Chris went back to his computer.

 He ssh'd into a virtual machine.
 The machine was left over from his internship last summer, when he had accidentally discovered a way to view the chat history of any user.
 He was pretty sure it didn't leave any sort of audit log.
-He was feeling self-destructive anyways.

 He ran a script to hydrate Elkie's messages from the search index, and opened it in a buffer.

-Chris skimmed through messages sent to Elkie that morning.
-They were emotional.
+Chris skimmed through emotional messages sent to Elkie that morning.

 He slowed down to read messages from earlier that month: Elkie messaging a tech guy saying "I don't really know you, but is it okay if we talk?
 Feeling low,"